College, University and School Law

 - represented universities in response to subpoenas for records by governmental agencies and private parties;

-- represented colleges and universities in federal Office for Civil Rights investigations; and
+- represented colleges and universities in federal Office for Civil Rights investigations and internal investigations; and

 - represented a major university in a federal investigation concerning the use of federal grants.